Haku (wrestler): World Championship Wrestling (1994–2001)

+Col. Robert Parker's bodyguard (1994–1995)

-In WCW, (because the name Haku was trademarked by the WWF) Fifita wrestled as Meng.
-He was initially portrayed as the mysterious and intimidating bodyguard of Col. Rob Parker, wearing business suits and shades while maintaining a quiet demeanor.
-His last night as a bodyguard was at SuperBrawl V when Hacksaw Jim Duggan wrestled Bunkhouse Buck; after the match, Meng attacked Duggan.
-Later in the event when Blacktop Bully was scheduled to wrestle Dustin Rhodes, WCW Commissioner Nick Bockwinkel came out and escorted Meng back to the dressing room because of the attack on Duggan earlier in the show.
-The next week, Col. Parker announced that Meng will no longer be a bodyguard, but will be a wrestler from now on, winning his first match against a jobber with one fast high kick.
-Teaming with Kurasawa, he feuded against Sting and Road Warrior Hawk after the feud he was called "The Monster" Meng.
+Fifita joined WCW in 1994, under the new ring name Meng, because the name Haku was trademarked by the WWF.
+Fifita made his surprise WCW debut on the 28 May 1994 episode of Saturday Night, as the mysterious and intimidating bodyguard of Col. Robert Parker, wearing business suits and shades while maintaining a quiet demeanor.
+He would accompany Parker whenever Parker's wrestlers of the Stud Stable competed in matches.
+His last night as a bodyguard was at the SuperBrawl V pay-per-view event on 19 February 1995, where Stud Stable member Bunkhouse Buck lost to Jim Duggan.
+Meng attacked Duggan after the match.
+Later in the event, when Blacktop Bully was scheduled to wrestle Dustin Rhodes, WCW Commissioner Nick Bockwinkel came out and escorted Meng back to the dressing room because of the attack on Duggan earlier in the show.
+The next week, Col. Parker announced that Meng would no longer be a bodyguard, but would be a wrestler from then onwards, winning his first match against a local competitor with one fast high kick.
+Meng began feuding with Duggan, leading to a martial arts match between the two at Uncensored, which Meng won.

-Later, he faced Sting in a losing effort for the vacated United States title at the 1995 Great American Bash.
-Meng later joined the Dungeon of Doom under the name "Face of Terror" and forming a tag team named the Faces of Fear with his previous WWF tag team partner The Barbarian, with the pair being managed by another former WWF alumnus, Jimmy Hart.
-He was touted as being a former bodyguard to the Emperor of Japan and was initially called The Monster.
+Shortly after, Meng began feuding with Road Warrior Hawk, wrestling him to a double count-out at Slamboree.
+After the event, Meng participated in a tournament for the vacated United States Heavyweight Championship.
+He defeated Marcus Alexander Bagwell and Flyin' Brian in the tournament to advance to the tournament final against Sting at The Great American Bash, which Meng lost.
+In the summer of 1995, Meng formed an alliance with Parker's newest client Kurasawa and feuded with Sting and Road Warrior Hawk, losing to them at Clash of the Champions XXXI.

+He would soon become known as "The Monster" Meng.
+He was touted as being a former bodyguard to the Emperor of Japan.
 Meng's finishing maneuver was the Tongan Death Grip, a nerve grip on the Adam's apple applied to a standing victim who would drop into a supine position.